Famous Saints of Saivism

 Arunagiri

-He lived about fifteenth century.
+Arunagirinathar lived during the 15th century A.D., a period of renewed devotional expression in Tamil Saivism.
 Early in his life, he led a very sinful life, giving himself up entirely to the pleasures of the world.
-But later a great transformation took place in him and he became a great devotee of Lord Murugan, the first divine child of Lord Siva.
-Tiruppugal is one of his famous compositions which known for its lyrical beauty and devotional depths.
+But later, a great transformation took place in him, and he became a great devotee of Lord Murugan, the first divine child of Lord Siva.
+Tiruppugal is one of his famous compositions, which is known for its lyrical beauty and devotional depths and spiritual fervor.

 Tayumanavar

-He lived in the seventeenth century, and belonged to the priestly family which was attached to the Siva temple at Vedaranyam, in Tamilnadu.
+A philosopher‑saint, Tayumanavar (17th century A.D.) sought to reconcile Vedantic non‑duality with Saiva devotion, emphasizing self‑inquiry, detachment, and inner discipline.
+He lived in the seventeenth century and belonged to the priestly family that was attached to the Siva temple at Vedaranyam, in Tamil Nadu.
 He lived and worked for some time at the court of a Naik ruler from Tiruchinapalli, before he renounced his worldly life and became a great devotee of Lord Siva.
 He expounded the philosophy of Saivism from a Vedantic point of view and tried to reconcile the existing contradictions.

 Lingayat Saints

-Mention may also be made of the five famous Lingayat Saints of Virasaivism path, namely Sivaprakasa 1, Santalinga, Kumaradeva and Sivaprakasa 2.
-They were men of great religious and spiritual merit, who lived during the seventeenth century and composed many religious songs and treatises.
+Mention may also be made of the five famous Lingayat Saints of the Virashaivism sect (17th century A.D.), namely Sivaprakasa 1, Santalinga, Kumaradeva, and Sivaprakasa 2.
+They were men of great religious and spiritual merit who lived during the seventeenth century and composed many religious songs and treatises.
+They emphasized personal experience of God, rejection of caste distinctions, and inner purity.
+Through poetry and social reform, they extended Saiva spirituality into lived ethical practice.